aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 ### Vector Quantiser

 The Vector Quantiser helps to represent the discrete latent space that is learnt by the VQVAE and that can capture important features of the data in an unsupervised manner.
 Outputs from the encoder are entered into the vector quantiser, which then uses a nearest neighbour lookup to identify the closest embedding vector within the space.
+The latent embedding space is of dimension $\mathbb{R}^{K \times D}$ where $K$ is the size of the latent space (i.e., the number of embeddings), and $D$ is the dimensionality of each embedding vector (i.e., the embedding dimensions).
 Embeddings are represented by the class nn.Embedding, which functions as a simple lookup table that maps an index value to a weight matrix.
 During training, the parameters of this embedding layer are adjusted, with the embedding matrix (also known as codebook) being updated via backpropagation to minimise the loss function.
 Embedding weights were initialised using a uniform distribution, to avoid starting with any bias.

 ### Vector Quantiser prior

-The prior in the VQVAE case is learnt rather than static.
+The prior in the VQVAE case is learnt rather than static, and it is trained over the discrete latent space.
 In the original VQVAE implementation, an autoregressive prior was used [1].
+The purpose of training a 'prior' distribution is to enable generation, once the discrete latent structure has been learnt by the VQVAE [1].

 ### Decoder

-The decoder takes as input the embedding vector identified by the vector quantiser.
+As input, the decoder takes the embedding vector identified by the vector quantiser.
 Through another series of convolutions, the input is sampled until the final output is produced.
 Similar to the encoder, residual connections are implemented through the use of stacks of residual blocks.
 A final sigmoid activation function was utilised as the final layer of the decoder.
 This is to maintain consistency with the data pre-processing that was utilised; as datasets were standardised to be in [0,1] (which is the range of nn.Sigmoid()).

 ### PixelCNN